On the Costs and Benefits of Adopting Lifelong Learning for Software Analytics -- Empirical Study on Brown Build and Risk Prediction: Abstract

 \section{Abstract}

 Nowadays, software analytics tools using machine learning (ML) models to, for example, predict the risk of a code change are well established.
-However, as the goals of a project shift over time, and developers and their habits change, the performance of said models tends to degrade (drift) over time, until a model is retrained using new data.
-Current retraining practices typically are an afterthought (and hence costly), requiring a new model to be retrained from scratch on a large, updated data set at random points in time; also, there is no continuity between the old and new model.
-In this paper, we propose to use lifelong learning (LL) to continuously build and maintain ML-based software analytics tools using an incremental learner that progressively updates the old model using new data.
-To avoid so-called ``catastrophic forgetting'' of important older data points, we adopt a replay buffer of older data, which still allows us to drastically reduce the size of the overall training data set, and hence model training time.
-We empirically evaluate our LL approach on two industrial use cases, \ie a brown build detector and a Just-in-Time risk prediction tool, showing how LL in practice manages to at least match traditional retraining-from-scratch performance in terms of F1-score, while using 3.3-13.7x less data at each update, thus considerably speeding up the model updating process.
-Considering both the computational effort of updates and the time between model updates, the LL setup needs 2-40x less computational effort than retraining-from-scratch setups.
+However, as the goals of a project shift over time, and developers and their habits change, the performance of said models tends to degrade (drift) over time.
+Current retraining practices typically require retraining a new model from scratch on a large updated dataset when performance decay is observed, thus incurring a computational cost; also there is no continuity between the models as the past model is discarded and ignored during the new model training.
+Even though the literature has taken interest in online learning approaches, those have rarely been integrated and evaluated in industrial environments.

+This paper evaluates the use of lifelong learning (LL) for industrial use cases at Ubisoft, evaluating both the performance and the required computational effort in comparison to the retraining-from-scratch approaches commonly used by the industry.
+LL is used to continuously build and maintain ML-based software analytics tools using an incremental learner that progressively updates the old model using new data.
+To avoid so-called ``catastrophic forgetting'' of important older data points, we adopt a replay buffer of older data, which still allows us to drastically reduce the size of the overall training dataset, and hence model training time.

+Empirical evaluation of our LL approach on two industrial use cases, i.e., a brown build detector and a just-in-time risk prediction tool, shows how LL in practice manages to at least match traditional retraining-from-scratch performance in terms of F1-score, while using 3.3-13.7x less data at each update, thus considerably speeding up the model updating process.
+Considering both the computational effort of updates and the time between model updates, the LL setup needs 2-40x less computational effort than retraining-from-scratch setups, thus clearly showing the potential of LL setups in the industry.

 \keywords{Software Analytics, Brown build detection, Just-in-Time risk prediction, Lifelong learning, Online learning.}